 Upcoming Public Appearances:

 Check back soon!

 Booking The Art Truck is available free-of-charge for a wide variety of educational and charitable purposes.

-For more information or to request a visit by the Art Truck, contact Jared Steffensen: firstname.lastname@example.org
+For more information or to request a visit by the Art Truck, contact Elly Baldwin: firstname.lastname@example.org

-The UMOCA Art Truck is free of charge thanks to the generous support of Zoo, Arts and Parks, Zions Bank, The Jarvis and Constance Doctorow Family Foundation, Salt Lake City Arts Council, and The William H. and Mattie Wattis Harris Foundation.
+The UMOCA Art Truck is free of charge thanks to the generous support of Salt Lake County Zoo, Arts and Parks; Zions Bank; The Jarvis and Constance Doctorow Family Foundation; Salt Lake City Arts Council and The William H. and Mattie Wattis Harris Foundation.